 All of the breads that we bake are made with pre-ferments.
 Pre-ferments add flavor to bread.

-A pre-ferment is sometimes made from a previous batch of dough-- you save a piece of dough, you feed it with flour and water, you propagate the yeast, and then add it to a new dough.
-You might also make a small batch of dough about 12-16 hours ahead of time and let it age and develop flavor before mixing it into a new batch.
-These are not new ideas- many traditional bread bakers continue to employ these methods as do we.
-The essentials are outlined below:
+A pre-ferment is sometimes made from a previous batch of dough-- we save a piece of dough, feed it with flour and water to propagate the yeast, and then add it to a new dough.
+We also make small batches of dough and let them sit for 12-16 hours, which develops flavor.
+These starter doughs are then mixed with more ingredients, making bigger batches of dough.

 Grains, flours, or seeds that have been soaked in water overnight are added to our grain breads.
 These grains become broken down and more digestible, providing an additional source of flavor.